JeffDeCola/my-go-examples/cgo/simple-c-code/README.md

 # simple-c-code example

-`simple-c-code` _is an example of how to write a c function in go._
+_A very simple example to show you how to write a c function in go._

 [GitHub Webpage](https://jeffdecola.github.io/my-go-examples/)